GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/Tableau development_v1.md

     * Image: Salford City Council logo
     * Text box: 'Produced by'
     * Image: GM ODA logo
+    * Button: Home page

-The score colour range is placed as a floating container in the top left of the map.
+The score colour range is placed as a floating container in the bottom left of the map.
 This highlights the colours of the relevant areas.

-Additionally, the weighting parameters and the 'DERI weighting warning' sheet are held in a floating vertical container.
+Additionally, the weighting parameters and the 'DERI weighting warning' sheet are held in a floating vertical container at the top right of the map, which can be brought in and out of view via the click of a button.

-A button has been added at the bottom, to provide a link back to the home dashboard.
+A second button has been added at the bottom right of the page, to provide a link back to the home dashboard.

 This dashboard can be recreated for the component scores, substituting in the graphs, maps, weightings and warnings for that score.